-\1 All figures are converted into ¥ with actual exchange rates as of end of each interim period.
-For FY19 is US\$1=¥109.56, THB1=¥3.63, IDR1=¥0.0079.
-For FY20 is US\$1=¥103.50, THB1=¥3.44, IDR1=¥0.0074 \2 Financial results as disclosed in MUAH's 10-K reports based on U.S. GAAP
+^{1} All figures are converted into ¥ with actual exchange rates as of end of each period.
+For FY20H1 is US\$1=¥107.74, THB1=¥3.49, IDR1=¥0.0076.
+For FY21H1 is US\$1=¥110.58, THB1=¥3.44, IDR1=¥0.0077 2 Financial results as disclosed in MUAH's 10-Q reports based on U.S. GAAP

-\3 Financial results as disclosed in KS's financial report based on Thai GAAP \4 Impairment loss of loans and debt securities for FY19
+^{3} Financial results as disclosed in KS's financial report based on Thai GAAP

-\5 Financial results as disclosed in BDI's financial report based on Indonesian GAAP
+^{4} Financial results as disclosed in BDI's financial report based on Indonesian GAAP.
+Incorporated impact from netting-off loss on restructuring to interest income

-Key figures\1 of MUAH
+Key figures1 of MUAH

-\1 Financial results as disclosed in MUAH's 10-K reports based on U.S. GAAP \2 Loans held for investment based on year-end balances \3 Efficiency ratio
+^{1} Financial results as disclosed in MUAH's 10-K reports based on U.S. GAAP 2 Loans held for investment based on year-end balances 3 Efficiency ratio

-\4 The adjusted efficiency ratio is a non-GAAP financial measure.
+^{4} The adjusted efficiency ratio is a non-GAAP financial measure.
 Management believes adjusting the efficiency ratio for the fees and costs associated with the provision of services to MUFG Bank, Ltd. branches in the U.S. enhances the comparability of MUAH's efficiency ratio when compared with other financial institutions.
 Management believes adjusting noninterest expense for the impact of goodwill impairment and revenue for the impact of the Tax Cuts and Jobs Act enhances comparability between periods.
 Adjusted Efficiency Ratio for FY20 was 73.12%.
 Adjusted Efficiency Ratio for FY18 and FY19 were 72.47% and 74.69%, respectively

-\5 U.S. Basel III standardized approach; fully phased-in.
+^{5} U.S. Basel III standardized approach; fully phased-in.
 MUAH repurchased approximately US\$2.5bn of its outstanding common stock from MUFG and MUFG Bank, Ltd. in 2018